Why We Recommend Six Months of Demonstrated Readiness Before College

 Recovery is not linear.
 There will inevitably be ups and downs.
 Six months will give you time to observe how your college student does with the challenges and ups and downs of recovery.
 You will get more time to observe setbacks and how your child handles them.
 They will be able to practice getting back on track while in their home environment.

-College Can Be Challenging For Students With Eating Disorders
+Why Can College Be Challenging For Students With Eating Disorders?

-Learn More About Preparing Your Child With An Eating Disorder For College
+Learn More About College Readiness With an Eating Disorder

 Our comprehensive Eating Disorder College Readiness Guide provides a checklist and steps to prepare your young adult.
 We recommend starting to talk about college readiness at least a year prior to them going.
 We also recommend sending them with an eating disorder college contract.